History of Mexico City: The city's political position

 From the days of the Aztecs, Mexico City has been the center of power for much of Mesoamerica and the Mexican nation.
 This centralism simply changed hands when the Spanish arrived, The Institutional Revolutionary Party (PRI), which came to power after the Mexican Revolution, again consolidated political power to the city, which benefited to the detriment of other parts of the country.
 The rapid expansion of Mexico City is related to the country's economic development in the period after World War II, the widening of the manufacturing sector, the success of the oil industry, and the country's proximity to U.S. markets.
 This growth allowed for the tolerance of PRI's authoritarianism.

-It still experienced economic growth up to the 1960s, but problems brought on by the one-party system were beginning to show.
+Mexico City still experienced economic growth up to the 1960s, but problems brought on by the one-party system were beginning to show.
 In 1968, Mexico City hosted the Summer Olympic Games.
 The event was meant to signal the prosperity of a developing nation, but serious problems had been masked by the PRI's authoritarian regime.
 Shortly before the inauguration of the Games, government troops massacred an unknown number of protesting students in Tlatelolco.

-However, the last straw may have been the 1985 Mexico City earthquake.
+The last straw may have been the 1985 Mexico City earthquake.
 On Thursday, 19 September 1985, at 7:19 am local time, Mexico City was struck by an earthquake of magnitude 8.1. on the Richter magnitude scale.
 The event caused between three and four billion USD in damage as 412 buildings collapsed and another 3,124 were seriously damaged in the city.
 While the number is in dispute, the most-often cited number of deaths is about 10,000 people.

 While this earthquake was not as deadly or destructive as many similar events in Asia and other parts of Latin America it proved to be a disaster politically for the PRI.
 The government was paralyzed by its own bureaucracy and corruption, forcing ordinary citizens to not only create and direct their own rescue efforts but efforts to reconstruct much of the housing that was lost as well.
 This significantly affected politics in the years after the event.

 This discontent eventually led to Cuauhtémoc Cárdenas, a member of the Party of the Democratic Revolution, becoming the first elected mayor of Mexico City in 1997.
 Cárdenas promised a more democratic government, and his party claimed some victories against crime, pollution, and other major problems.
 He resigned in 1999 to run (unsuccessfully) for the presidency.
 Rosario Robles Berlanga, the first woman to hold the mayoral post, promised she would continue to reverse the city's decline.